-Appendix A: MPH Degree Requirements Click on the Concentration you wish to view
+Appendix A: MPH Degree Requirements

-Departmental Requirements Overview
+Departmental Requirements Overview 2

-Biostatistics
+Biostatistics 4

-Disaster Management
+Disaster Management 5

-Environmental Health Science
+Environmental Health Science 3

-Epidemiology
+Epidemiology9 9

-Gerontology
+Gerontology10 Э

-Health Policy and Management
+Health Policy and Management1 1

-Health Promotion and Behavior
+Health Promotion and Behavior12 2

 Departmental Requirements Overview

 The Master of Public Health (MPH) degree is administered through the College of Public Health, not individual departments.
 Students can choose one of seven concentrations, and must complete all requirements for the concentration as well as the College.
 All MPH students must fulfill the following requirements: